Damascus Main Street Transformation

 • Modular breakdowns of sculptural components

-• Step-by-step build instructions
+• Step-by-step build instructions, including volunteer-friendly assembly documentation

 Documentation Detail